Clean and Quiet Power

 Site within Cities

-Land can be a scarce resource in certain regions and clean and quiet power generation with a modest footprint that generates power where the power is used is advantageous.
+Land can be a scarce resource in certain regions and clean, quiet power generation with a modest footprint that generates power where the power is used is advantageous.
 One acre of land supports 10 megawatts of fuel cell plants, adequate to power approximately 10,000 average size USA homes.
 By comparison, similar annual power output from intermittent solar in the northeast USA would require approximately 395 acres of land, which starkly illustrates the advantage of being able to locate clean and quiet fuel cells on small parcels of land within cities.